 Loch Awe Fishing

 From March to October, Loch Awe’s 24-mile stretch is a marvellous place for brown trout, char, pike, perch and rainbow fish fishing.
-With fish numbers in abundance throughout this area, you don’t need to be an experienced angler to enjoy it – with opportunities to take fishing guides or boats alongside a multitude of secluded island and shore spots.
+With fish numbers in abundance throughout this area, you don’t need to be an experienced angler to enjoy it – with opportunities to take fishing guides or boats alongside a multitude of secluded islands and shore spots.
 Loch Awe also comes with the added bonus of spectacular views over the famous Kilchurn Castle.

 Mackay’s Loch Fishery

-If you’re visiting the Oban area (particularly out of season), the Mackay’s Loch Fishery is one of the top location for fly fishing in Scotland.
+If you’re visiting the Oban area (particularly out of season), the Mackay’s Loch Fishery is one of the top locations for fly fishing in Scotland.
 Alongside its natural stock of native brown trout, this fishery is fully stocked with rainbow trout.
 Grab your fishing rod and enjoy a boat trip or a day n the shore, surrounded by peaceful Scottish scenery.